 The fun started when a plastic drain hose popped off a spigot coming out of the gas furnace in a brand new, million-dollar home.
 The spigot is where condensed water from inside the furnace is supposed to drain away harmlessly, but things didn’t work that way.
 The installer had forced the hose onto a fitting that it wasn’t designed for, and he was too lazy to put a clamp on the connection.
-He also failed to locate the hose properly, so it ran right across the doorway leading from a finished hallway into the unfinished furnace room.
-One small snag on someone’s foot one morning and the tube quietly popped free of the furnace, letting 20 litres of condensed combustion water from the gas furnace leak quietly and unnoticed under a laminate floor in a neighbouring hallway over the course of the next 36 hours.
+He also failed to locate the hose properly, so it ran right across a doorway leading from a finished hallway into the unfinished furnace room.
+One small snag on someone’s foot one morning and the tube quietly popped free of the furnace, letting 10 gallons of highly acidic condensed combustion water from the gas furnace leak quietly and unnoticed under a laminate floor in a neighbouring hallway over the course of the next 36 hours.
 By the time someone realized there was a problem, squishy sounds were coming from the flooring whenever you walked on it.
 The seams of the laminate were visibly swollen by then, too.
 While none of this would have happened if the furnace installer had done his job properly, what occurred next is an example of how trouble snowballs.
 You can see a condensate line coming off a typical furnace below.